SAT1 (gene): Clinical significance

-Clinical significance
+Keratosis follicularis spinulosa decalvans

 An association with keratosis follicularis spinulosa decalvans (KFSD) has been suggested.
 Data shows that keratosis follicularis spinulosa decalvans could be caused by mutations in the SAT 1 gene.
 KSFD is also believed to be X-linked, which helps prove that the disease is caused by a mutation found in the SAT 1 gene which is located on the X chromosome.
 The mutation most likely occurs at the location Xp22.1.
 KDSF mostly affects men, which makes sense for it to be an X-linked disease, caused by a mutation of the SAT1 gene.